Veridise/veridise-docs/saas/guide/projects/create_project.md

 * **Hardhat - Ignition** (the latest Hardhat offering)

 Providing the deployment script path is optional when using DeFi Vanguard or DeFi Vanguard (Legacy).
-However, if you intend to use OrCa on this project, specifying the deployment script path is mandatory.
+However, if you intend to use OrCa on this project the deployment script path is required.
+In any case you are able to overwrite this setting on OrCa task execution wizard.

 ![image](../../screenshots/project_creation_wizard_build_system.png)
 ![image](../../screenshots/project_creation_wizard_environment_vars.png)

 ## Review

 In this final section, you can review the project configuration options you have selected.
 If you are satisfied with your choices, you may proceed with submitting the project.
 Otherwise, you can return to previous steps in the wizard and make any necessary changes.
-Please also note that the project configuration can be edited and new versions of the source code can be uploaded at any time after submission.
+Please also note that the project configuration can be edited and new versions of the source code can be added at any time after submission.

 ![image](../../screenshots/project_creation_wizard_review.png)